Hassan-Adelani-Luqman/Group29-Python-Project/README.md

-This tourist App project consist of two python python files
+This tourist App project consist of two python files

 The first one(distnce calculator.py):